What is a Paralegal?

 The American Bar Association defines a paralegal as:

-“A legal assistant or paralegal is a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.”
+“A paralegal is a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.”

-Read more about the ABA definition of Legal Assistant/Paralegal adopted by the ABA House of Delegates in August 1997
+Read more about the ABA Definition of Paralegal, Adopted by the ABA House of Delegates in February 2020.

 Certification, Regulation and Voluntary Registration